- Had Enough? Newsletter

 So you can start to feel lighter.

-I’ve been looking for a new mattress lately and yesterday, I found the perfect 2nd hand one on my favourite app- Olio.
+I recently returned to London and I've been looking for a new mattress.
+Yesterday, I found the perfect 2nd hand one on my favourite app- Olio.
 Just a 15 minute walk away.
 The owner had used it for under a year and was giving away the £300 pocket-sprung hybrid for free as they were leaving England.

 But when I got there and loved it, I remembered I needed to find a way of moving it a 2-minute drive back to mine.
-And to avoid embarrassingly dragging or balancing a double mattress on my head— I needed a lift.
+How was I gonna avoid embarrassingly dragging or balancing a double mattress on my head? - I needed a lift.

 Individualism is expensive.